 Both of these measures help prove you were the victim of an accident, which may be useful if your health only begins to deteriorate weeks or months after the incident.

-You are responsible for getting the medical note to your employer if you are unable to return to work after the accident.
-Your employer must then submit the Avis de l’employeur form to the CNESST to get reimbursed for your first 14 days of absence.
+You are responsible for submitting a medical certificate to your employer if you are unable to return to work the day after the accident.
+Your employer must then complete an “Avis de l’employeur” form to request and obtain reimbursement from the CNESST for your first 14 days’ absence.

 3. Claim compensation from the CNESST